There are a wide variety of polarized lens colors available from all the major brands of polarized sunglasses for fishing.

 - Freshwater – Bronze lenses, Copper lenses, and Brown polarized lenses

 - Low light conditions – Yellow polarized lenses

-Polarized sunglasses will always cut out the glare, but saltwater you also need to stop a large percentage of the light reaching your eyes to prevent eye strain
+Polarized sunglasses will always cut out the glare, but in saltwater, you also need to stop a large percentage of the light from reaching your eyes to prevent eye strain

 You should aim for a Variable Light Transmission (VLT) rating [EXPLAINED BELOW] of less than 20% (meaning at most 20% of ambient light will be allowed through the lenses).
 Choosing a wrap-around frame is a good idea for this type of fishing.

 The best polarized lens colors for saltwater fishing sunglasses are usually blue and green, but black and dark gray fishing sunglasses will also work.
 For saltwater conditions, a mirrored lens is also an advantage.

 Best Saltwater Lens Colors for the Major Brands:

 - Costa del Mar: Blue Mirror Lenses (VLT 10%), Green Mirror (VLT 10%),

 - Smith: Green Mirror (VLT 11%), Blue Mirror (VLT 12%)

 For freshwater sight fishing, you need lenses that can cope with a range of light conditions.
 In the course of the day, you might be casting into a tree-covered pool in a shaded glade or on a pebbly river in the bright sun.
 You need a polarized lens that is adaptable.
 That means choosing a medium VLT or going with a polarchromic lens like the Smith ones mentioned below that vary their VLT rating according to the light.
 This is great technology and they are perfect for fly fishing but also for lure anglers.
 The versatile lenses are also great for everyday activities and for driving.